domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 It's A-OK to joke to cope.

-Ask & sometimes (oftentimes) ye shall receive.
+Ask and sometimes (oftentimes) ye shall receive.

 Dishes in the sink mean more than you think.

 You might feel like cr@p today.
-If so, don't worry, fear not, & don't despair: Chances are you'll probably feel better tomorrow (or shortly thereafter).
+If so, don't worry, fear not, and don't despair: Chances are you'll probably feel better tomorrow (or shortly thereafter).

 Trace the source.
-And, in journalism, follow the money $.
+In journalism: Follow the money $.

-Regrets are the only way to learn, grow, & improve.
-Embrace regrets & be thankful for them (& such opportunities).
+Regrets are the only way to learn, grow, and improve.
+Embrace regrets and be thankful for them (and such opportunities).

-Continuously build your mountain carefully, purposely, slowly, & steadily, one rock at a time, beginning of course with a broad, robust foundation & then building upon that.
+Continuously build your mountain carefully, purposely, slowly, and steadily, one rock at a time, beginning of course with a broad, robust foundation and then building upon that.

 Don't do any work that you can viably outsource to someone else who's more qualified than you.
 Any other strategy is purely driven by ego.
 Lose the ego - you'll be infinitely more productive.

 Let it go!
-It's perhaps the most important and practical/useful (also, for some people, the most difficult) life lesson of all to genuinely learn & practice how to bravely/courageously/nobly let ALL things go.
+It's perhaps the most important and practical/useful (also, for some people, the most difficult) life lesson of all to genuinely learn and practice how to bravely/courageously/nobly let ALL things go.

+If it doesn't make you weep (feel deep emotion), don't publish it.
+(Paraphrased: Don't publish!t).

+Target micro-progress.

+Start the jigsaw puzzle at the corners.

+Immerse yourself in culture and exercise-work (mental and physical).

+Exploit easy distractibility to your ultimate progress-advantage: Purposefully vary it up.

+Each day, try to do at least ONE thing you dread to do; if possible, THE thing you dread to do the most.

+It's better to underpromise than underdeliver.

+Missed thoughts are O-K (not always bad).
+Let the best thoughts percolate to the top.
+Let forgetfulness be the filter of good ideas.
+Cream rises.